Can Chickens Eat Tomatoes? All You Need to Know!

 High Water Content: Tomatoes contain high water content, which is helpful for your chicken’s hydration.
 More than 90% of a tomato is water.
 So, tomatoes are the best treat during summer if you live in a tropical or subtropical region.

-Low in Calories: Tomatoes have a very small amount of calories.
-So there is no risk of obesity or other health issues.
-They are different from other treats, which have a high sugar content.
+Low in Calories: Tomatoes have a tiny amount of calories.
+There is no chance of developing obesity or any other health problems.
+They differ from other treats, which have a high sugar content.
 Red tomatoes are a fantastic source of low-calorie treats.

-Total Lipid: Tomatoes have a very small amount of lipids necessary for energy and absorption of fat-soluble vitamins.
+Total Lipid: Tomatoes have a little amount of lipids necessary for energy and absorption of fat-soluble vitamins.
 So it does not cause any unhealthy weight gain.

 Carbohydrates and Fibers: Both carbohydrates and fibers in tomatoes are energy sources for chickens.
 It also contains a small amount of dietary fiber, which helps digestion and keeps the gut healthy.